 In many patients general symptoms are observed, including debilitating fatigue, weakness, loss of appetite, weight loss, and fever.

-1. Laboratory tests may reveal anemia (usually mild), leukopenia, hypercalcemia and hypercalciuria, increased serum angiotensin-converting enzyme levels, and hypergammaglobulinemia.
+1. Laboratory tests may reveal anemia (usually mild), leukopenia, hypercalcemia and hypercalciuria, increased serum angiotensin-converting enzyme levels, hypergammaglobulinemia, and other abnormalities depending on organ involvement, for example, abnormal liver (alkaline phosphatase [ALP]) or kidney parameters.

 3. Imaging studies: Chest radiographs most frequently reveal bilateral (hilar and paratracheal) lymph node enlargement; after several years lymph node calcifications may develop.
 Parenchymal lesions include nodular changes and reticular nodular changes, as well as upper-lobe volume loss and conglomerate mass formation in end-stage fibrosis.
 Disease staging on the basis of chest radiographs is as follows: